 - How often you have sex

-It’s true that women are at their most fertile in their early twenties (when for some, babies aren’t even on the radar!).
+It’s true that women are at their most fertile in their early twenties (when for some, babies aren’t even on the radar).

 Women under age 25 have a 96% chance of conceiving in a year, if they’re trying each month.

 How can I improve my chances of getting pregnant?

-But there are real things you can do that reduce the average time to conceive.
+But there are real things you can do that reduce the average time it takes to get pregnant.

 Once the egg is released from the ovary, it stays in the fallopian tube for about 24 hours.